powerapi-ng/pyJoules/README.md

 ### Nvidia GPU
 **pyJoules** uses the nvidia "_Nvidia Management Library_" technology to measure energy consumption of nvidia devices.
 The energy measurement API is only available on nvidia GPU with [Volta architecture](https://en.wikipedia.org/wiki/Volta_(microarchitecture))(2018)

+### Windows and MacOS
+Only GNU/Linux support is available for the moment.
+We are working on Mac support

 # Installation

 ### Measurement frequency